crtclmmnt/crtclmmnt.github.io/offerings.md

     <h5><a href="https://tally.so/r/ODAAQp">Fill out the interest form</a></h5>
   </div>
   <div class="services-content" style="flex: 1.2;">
-    <p>Meditation for Liberation is what I'm calling the free workshops I offer to community organizations and organizers.
-There are a couple different curriculums to choose from (described below) although all curriculums have been developed with the intention of helping organizers stay grounded, clear-headed, and resilient under pressure.</p>
+    <p>Meditation for Liberation is a series of free workshops I offer to community organizations and organizers.
+There are a couple different curriculums to choose from (described below) all of which have been developed with the intention of teaching skills that help organizers stay grounded, clear-headed, and resilient under pressure.</p>
     <p>If you represent an organization, I can bring this workshop to your members.
 If you're an individual organizer, I can help connect you with an organization that is already hosting one.
-As I build my roster of partner organizations, I will be hosting these workshops for anyone to join.</p>
+I will also be hosting these workshops publicly as I build my roster of partner organizations.</p>
   </div>
 </div>